Google News reportedly wants to tackle fake news by slowing search results

 Google News lead Valerie Streit spoke about the idea at a Friday event by the Online News Association, according to two attending journalists on Twitter.

 "Interesting.
-Google News looking at ways of slowing down real-time information at times of crisis to tackle bad actors," Alfred Hermida tweeted.
+Google News looking at ways of slowing down real-time information at times of crisis to tackle bad actors," tweeted Alfred Hermida, a journalist and journalism professor.

 Google has faced mounting criticism for the stories it highlights in searches, particularly during crises.
 After the Las Vegas shooting in October, for example, a hoax on image-messaging board site 4chan that named the wrong suspect appeared on the first page of Google's search results.
 Similarly, a video espousing a conspiracy theory about a survivor of the deadly shooting at Marjory Stoneman Douglas High School in Parkland, Florida, became the top trending item on YouTube, which is owned by Google.